STEM

 Leitner Family Observatory and Planetarium

 The Leitner Family Observatory and Planetarium is a facility of the Yale Department of Astronomy.
 The planetarium is used to teach astronomy concepts to undergraduate classes, to support astronomy programs at the Peabody Museum of Natural History, and to present planetarium shows to the general public.
-The planetarium and observatory are open to the public every Tuesday night.
+The planetarium and observatory host New Haven Public School field trips and are open to the public every Tuesday night.

 Marsh Botanical Garden

 Sitting on eight acres, with impressive diversity of plant collections in six greenhouses and outdoor gardens, Marsh Botanical Garden (MBG) offers support for researchers, faculty, and students at Yale, as well as an informative and inspirational experience for visitors.
-MBG also hosts educational tours of collections and the monthly “Green Café.”
+MBG also hosts educational tours of its collections.

 MATHCOUNTS is a national middle school enrichment program.
-MATHCOUNTS outreach at Yale brings programming to local students in New Haven, West Haven, and Hamden schools by having Yale students lead weekly after-school sessions.
-Yale coaches use applied and creative problems to inspire students to see math as an exciting and ever-present part of the world, to reinforce the topics that they are learning in school, and to prepare students for a district-wide competition held eachspring.
+MATHCOUNTS outreach at Yale brings programming to local students in New Haven by having Yale students lead weekly after-school sessions.
+Yale coaches use applied and creative problems to inspire students to see math as an exciting and ever-present part of the world, to reinforce the topics that they are learning in school, and to prepare students for a district-wide competition held each spring.

 Medical Specialty Exposure Pipeline

-Launched in 2021, the Medical Specialty Exposure Program (MSEP) is a pipeline program that aims to empower URiM (underrepresented in medicine) high school students to choose career paths in medicine.
-Resident physicians of diverse backgrounds in pediatrics, internal medicine, OB-GYN, psychiatry, and surgery specialties lead monthly case-based sessions geared toward exposing students to each field, developing clinical reasoning skills, and providing them with interactive learning and networking opportunities.
+The Medical Specialty Exposure Program (MSEP) is a pipeline program that aims to empower URiM (underrepresented in medicine) high school students to choose career paths in medicine.
+Each spring, Resident physicians of diverse backgrounds in pediatrics, internal medicine, OB-GYN, psychiatry, and surgery specialties lead monthly case-based sessions geared toward exposing students to each field, developing clinical reasoning skills, and providing them with interactive learning and networking opportunities.

 MedSci